Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Introduction

-To sum up, the main contribution of this work is fourfold: \begin{itemize} \item We expound the curse of knowledge phenomenon in most multimodal recommendation methods.
-Further, we propose KSI to achieve a better trade-off between the usage of multimodal features and the curse of knowledge problem. \item We devise the Refined Graph Neural Network (RGNN) to efficiently mine the structure information from multimodal features and enhance the expressiveness of representations. \item We put forward the self-supervised Semantic Soft Integration (SSI) module, which could make more reliable use of the semantic information of multimodal content. \item KSI consistently outperforms all baselines and achieves improvements of 6.03\%-14.31\%.
-Further ablation experiments validate the effectiveness of two key modules. \end{itemize}
+In summary, the core contributions of this work are: \begin{itemize} \item We highlight the \textit{curse of knowledge} phenomenon in multimodal recommendation and propose KSI to balance multimodal feature utilization with mitigation of this issue. \item We introduce the Refined Graph Neural Network (RGNN) to efficiently extract structural information from multimodal features, enhancing representation expressiveness. \item We develop the self-supervised Semantic Soft Integration (SSI) module, enabling more robust use of semantic information from multimodal content. \item KSI achieves consistent improvements over all baselines, with gains of 2.07\%-5.46\%.
+Further ablation experiments confirm the effectiveness of the SEI and SSI modules. \end{itemize}